ari/gradle-release-plugin/README.md

   username = 'fred'
   password = 'secret01'
 }
+version = release.projectVersion
 ````

+Most of the above is self-explanatory.
+Include the buildscript section to pull this plugin into your project.
+Apply the plugin, and set your project version from the output of this plugin.
+Make sure the above configuration is at the top build.gradle file.

+The options avilable are:

 * failOnSnapshotDependencies: default is true.
 Will fail the release task if any dependency is currently pointing to a SNAPSHOT
 * allowLocalModifications: defaults to false.
 Will fail the release task if any uncommitted changes remain in your local version control.
 This prevents you from releasing a build which you cannot later reproduce because you don't have the complete set of source which went into the build.
 * releaseDryRun: this skips the commit of the tag to your version control system
-* scm: your choices here are 'git' or 'svn' and it defaults to 'svn'
+* scm: your choices here are 'git' or 'svn'
 * username: a username for your version control system.
 This is mostly useful for running releases from a continuous integration server like Jenkins.
 If you don't pass this, the release plugin will take credentials from any cached on your system or prompt you for them.
 * password: a password to match the username
 * scmRoot: The path to your version control repository.
 This is not needed if you have a simple checkout of the trunk path and only one gradle project beneath that.
 Some people have different layouts and this hint is needed so that the release plugin knows where to make tags and look for branches.
 Only used for subversion.